encode/starlette/docs/middleware.md

-Starlette includes several middleware classes for adding behaviour that is applied across your entire application.
+Starlette includes several middleware classes for adding behavior that is applied across your entire application.
 These are all implemented as standard ASGI middleware classes, and can be applied either to Starlette or to any other ASGI application.

 The Starlette application class allows you to include the ASGI middleware